LucasBiason/cursor-multiagent-system/docs/handbook/Security.md

 ### 3. Private Configuration

-All personal data should be stored in `config/private/` which is:
+All personal data should be stored in `config/` (submódulo Git privado), which is:
-- Ignored by git (see `.gitignore`)
+- Ignored by the public repo
-- Never committed to the repository
+- Never committed to GitHub
-- Your responsibility to backup separately
+- Your responsibility to backup separately (git push no repositório privado + mirror para `big_files` quando necessário)

 ### 4. What's Safe to Share